nc1z/datagovsg-ts/README.md

-# NodeJs wrapper for public SG transport APIs
+# Typescript wrapper for public SG transport APIs

-A simple unofficial nodeJS wrapper for easy integration with real-time transport-related data.gov.sg public APIs
+A simple unofficial ts wrapper for easy integration with real-time transport-related data.gov.sg public APIs

 > !
 Work in progress, the below instructions do not work for now